DotNotStandard/DependencyInjection/README.md

 include rules; a type matching any single include rule is included.

 `WhereNot()` is used to specify types that are to be excluded.
-Calling it multiple times adds multiple include rules; a type matching any single exclude rule is excluded.
+Calling it multiple times adds multiple exclude rules; a type matching any single exclude rule is excluded.

 `ClearDefaultExclusions()` can be used in very advanced scenarios.
 By default, two exclusions are applied that will be appropriate in almost all circumstances - these assume that you don't want to